guettli/frow--fragments-over-the-wire/README.md

 # Conclusion

 Reloading the whole page via XMLHttpRequest is not enough.
 Turbolinks is out.
 HTMX is simple, that's nice, but Unpoly gives me much more.
+I will use Unpoly.

 # Related